Canberra: Climate

 Under the Köppen-Geiger classification, Canberra has an oceanic climate (Cfb).
 In January, the warmest month, the average high is approximately 29 C; in July, the coldest month, the average high drops to approximately 12 C.

 Frost is common in the winter months.
 Snow is rare in the CBD (central business district) due to being on the leeward (eastern) side of the dividing range, but the surrounding areas get annual snowfall through winter and often the snow-capped Brindabella Range can be seen from the CBD.
 The last significant snowfall in the city centre was in 1968.
-Canberra is often affected by foehn winds, especially in winter and spring, evident by its anomalously warm maxima relative to altitude.

 The highest recorded maximum temperature was 44.0 °C on 4 January 2020.
 Winter 2011 was Canberra's warmest winter on record, approximately 2 C-change above the average temperature.
+The lowest recorded minimum temperature was −10.0 °C on the morning of 11 July 1971.
+Light snow falls only once in every few years, and is usually not widespread and quickly dissipates.